rehierl/node-tree-outliner/2-tree-of-nodes/0-0-tree-of-nodes.md

 * except for the root, each node has a single parent node
 * each node may have any number of child nodes
-* any parent node, that can be reached beginning with an initial node, is an ancestor to that node - only when moving upwards on a path only
+* any parent node, that can be reached beginning with an initial node, is an ancestor to that node - when moving upwards on a path
 * any node is a descendant to its ancestor nodes
 * any child node is descendant to its parent node - i.e. `(node.children[i].parent == node)` is always true